lovely-io/lovely.io-games/hiscore/README.md

  * `key` - cookie key (default `'hiscore'`)
  * `size` - the maximum number of records (default `10`)
+ * `reverse` - if you want the smaller results to be on top

 Set the size to `null` if you don't want your leader board to be limited by top several records.